PMArkive/NintendoClients_wiki/Matchmake-Referee-Protocol.md

 | 13 | [ResetStats](#13-resetstats) |

 # (1) StartRound
+Raises `Core::InvalidArgument` if the list of pids is empty.

 ## Request
 | Type | Name |
 | --- | --- |